 Lapstone Monocline Walk – 10 April 2019

 This was another walk led by Brian Everingham for the National Parks Association (and The Bush Club).
-It was to a place in the lower Blue Mountains that I had most never visited before – the Lapstone Monocline.
+It was to a place in the lower Blue Mountains that I had mostly never visited before – the Lapstone Monocline.

 We met at Glenbrook Station, and then walked up through the shops and crosse the highway and continued to a park that led via a maze of trails to the Old Lennox Bridge.
 Many of these trails are used by mountain bikers and are not well signposted.